HumanDynamics/openbadge-hub-py/README.md

 Download the latest HypriotOS - https://blog.hypriot.com/downloads/ .
 To make things easy, you should download a version that matches the Docker you are running on your own machine.

+The default username and password for Hypriot are pirate/hypriot (instead of pi/raspberry)

 Next, you need to flash the image to a SD card.
 We will use the flash tool (developed by Hypriot).
 It supports Mac and Linux.
 Download and install it:
 ```